Analytic force-free jet from disk-fed rotating black holes: Introduction

 In this paper, we build a novel analytic force-free jet model around a disk-fed rotating black hole.
-The model arises from a systematic construction of force-free solutions rather than from first principles.
-We combine previous methods to arrive at our jet model: deriving a new vacuum solution in flat spacetime using similar approach in~\cite{Adhikari_etal_2024} from the hyperbolic solution, promoting the solution to Schwarzschild background by the unique canonical mapping introduced in~\cite{Gralla_etal_2016}, and performing the BZ perturbative method.
-Explicitly, we begin by deriving previously unexplored vacuum degenerate fields in flat spacetime sourced by thin magnetized disk.
-Among these solutions, we identify a physically-reasonable solution, parameterized by the location of sign reversal and concentration of current in the disk, that exhibits asymptotically parabolic magnetic fields while avoiding pathological current divergences that render the other solution we found unphysical.
-We then promote this solution to the Schwarzschild background by first expanding it near the origin and at infinity, and subsequently applying the canonical mapping.
-Then, we seeded it to the BZ perturbation method in the first order in the black hole spin.
-Afterwards, we finally impose the horizon regularity condition and a well-established asymptotic behavior on the solution to determine the angular velocity and poloidal current of the jet.
+The model is obtained through a systematic construction of force-free solution rather than a derivation from first principles.
+We combine previous methods to arrive at our jet model: deriving a new vacuum solution in flat spacetime using a procedure similar to the technique of Adhikari \textit{et al.}~\cite{Adhikari_etal_2024}, applied to the tetrad of hyperbolic solution, followed by promoting the solution to Schwarzschild background by the unique canonical mapping introduced in Ref.~\cite{Gralla_etal_2016}, and finally applying the BZ perturbation method of Ref.~\cite{BlandfordZnajek1977}.
+More specifically, we derive new vacuum degenerate fields in flat spacetime sourced by a thin magnetized disk.
+Among these new fields, we identify a physically reasonable solution, parameterized by the location of sign reversal and concentration of current on the disk, that exhibits asymptotically parabolic magnetic field lines while avoiding pathological current divergences.
+We then promote this solution to a Schwarzschild background by first expanding it near the origin and at infinity, and subsequently applying the canonical mode-mode mapping of Ref.~\cite{Gralla_etal_2016}.
+Then, we use the promoted solution as a seed for the BZ perturbation method to find a slowly rotating solution to first order in the black hole spin.
+Afterwards, we impose the horizon regularity condition together with a well-established asymptotic condition of the magnetic field manifested by the solution to determine the angular velocity and current of the jet.

+In addition, this work provides the first application of the approach of Ref.~\cite{Adhikari_etal_2024} in flat spacetime, revealing our solutions that are not found by other methods, such as in Ref.~\cite{Compere_2016}.
+Our procedure, on the other hand, differs from Ref.~\cite{Adhikari_etal_2024} in that we derive the tetrad of a known field, specifically the vacuum hyperbolic solution, rather than starting from a known tetrad.
+Also, in conjunction with other methods, it offers an alternative approach for constructing analytic jets around pulsars and black holes.